 - On successful completion of the courses opted by students under SWYAM, the credits earned by them shall be included in their Grade card. - Credits transferred will not be used for SGPA/CGPA computations except SWYAM.
-However, credits transferred will be considered for overall credits requirements of the programme. - Students can earn credits only from other department of the University (GGV) / IISC/IITs/NITs/Central Universities and other Indian and Foreign Institutions/Universities with which GGV has an MOU (and that MOU must have specific clauses for provisions of credit transfer by students). - Credit transfer can only be considered for the courses at same level (i.e., UG, PG, etc.). - The credits / grades indicated in the grade sheet obtained from the university in which the student has completed the courses should be used by the student as part of his/her transcripts.
+However, credits transferred will be considered for overall credits requirements of the programme.

+• Students can earn credits only from other department of the University (GGV) / IISC/IITs/NITs/Central Universities and other Indian and Foreign Institutions/Universities with which GGV has an MOU (and that MOU must have specific clauses for provisions of credit transfer by students).

-19 Interpretation of Regulation
+• Credit transfer can only be considered for the courses at same level (i.e., UG, PG, etc.).

+19 INTERPRETATION OF REGULATION

-In case of any dispute in the matter of interpretation of this Ordinance, the decision of the Vice Chancellor of the University shall be final and binding on the students.
+In case of any dispute in the matter of interpretation of this Ordinance, the decision of the Vice-Chancellor of the University shall be final and binding on the students.